Principles of air quality management

 - Various forms of allergic responses.

 Sick Building Syndrome can be caused by the range of factors explained above, such as airborne pollutants released from buildings, VOCs, low humidity, ozone, dust mite and also glare.
-Common symptoms include lethargy, stuffy or runny nose, dry throat, headache, eye irritation, chest tightness and dry skin.
+Common symptoms listed by the NHS include lethargy, stuffy or runny nose, dry throat, headache, eye irritation, chest tightness and dry skin.

-Building services emit a large proportion of major greenhouse gases such as carbon dioxide (CO2), sulphur dioxide (SO2) and nitrous oxide (NO), and various other gases.
+Building services emit a large proportion of major greenhouse gases such as Carbon Dioxide (CO2), Sulphur Dioxide (SO2) and Nitrous Oxides (NOx), and various other gases.

-Building services account for around 25% of UK annual sulphur dioxide (SO2) and nitrous oxides (NOx) emissions.
+Buildings account for around 20% of UK annual Sulphur Dioxide (SO2) and Nitrous Oxides (NOx) emissions.
 These two gases contribute to the acidification process, which pollutes soils, watercourses and forestry.
 Acidification also damages limestone buildings and statues.

 PM10 are particles that have a diameter of less than 10µm.
 Road traffic is the primary source of particulates outdoors.
 Sources of internal particulates include smoking, burning of candles, coal or wood fires and cooking.
 Health implications arising from the inhalation of these solid substances are: